Return to Home Return to Overview Strategy Guide

 Propel

-Ura targets the furthest player and jumps a fixed distance, dealing heavy damage when she lands.
+Ura targets the furthest player within 1500 range and jumps a fixed distance towards them, dealing heavy damage when she lands (12s cooldown).
 This can be mitigated with any traditional method.

 This and Return are the only ways the boss can move, as it cannot walk.
-Therefore, groups often try to bait this skill to position the boss in an advantageous location (for example, out of the range of Toxic Geysers or Sulfuric Geysers).
+Groups can try to bait this skill to position the boss in an advantageous location (for example, out of the range of Toxic Geysers or Sulfuric Geysers).

 Return

-This attack happens during the transition into the second phase, when Ura hits 70%, but also if Ura hits the edge of the arena due to Propel.
+This attack happens during the transition into the second phase (the boss reaches 70%), but also if Ura hits the edge of the arena due to Propel.

-Players can dodge this mechanic with the right timing, but this is often not useful they will be separated from the rest of the squad and will have to run back to Ura.
+Players can dodge this mechanic with the right timing, but this is often not useful they will be separated from the rest of the squad and will have to run back to stack.

 Steam Prison

 Targets a random player with a large AoE.
-They will hear an audio cue, and after a short time interval, an arena/cage formation will spawn centered on them.
+They will hear an audio cue, and after a short interval, an arena/cage formation will spawn centered on them (15s cooldown).

 Autoattack Chain

-This attack consists in two smashes followed by a final cone attack.
-Each attack deals damage and applies Vulnerability on hit.
-The third and final cone also inflicts Knockdown.
+This attack consists of two smashes followed by a final cone attack.
+Each attack deals damage and applies 10 Vulnerability on hit.
+The third and final cone also inflicts

 List of Effects